diprojose/zemoga-angular/README.md

 ## Stored Data

-the information is stored in the local storage of the browser and it is updated every time a vote is made
+The information is stored in the local storage of the browser and it is updated every time a vote is made

 ## Running unit tests